-Where the total ice concentration in a particular regime is 6/10th's or greater, and at least 3/10th's of the area of an ice type (other than brash ice) is deformed by ridges, rubble or hummocking, the Ice Multiplier for that ice type, shall be decreased by 1.
-If, as an example a Type E ship finds a regime with ridged thin first-year ice, the Ice Multiplier changes from -1 to -2.
+Where the total ice concentration in a particular regime is 6/10th's or greater, and at least 3/10th's of the area of an ice type (other than brash ice) is deformed by ridges, rubble or hummocking, the IM for that ice type, shall be decreased by 1.
+If, as an example a Type E vessel finds a regime with ridged thin first-year ice, the IM changes from 1 to 2.